liamthetate/ElectronicsFactoryWorker/README.md

 ## Known bugs

 1. Safari is a big one.
 Because of the AudioContent API, no sound will play at all!
 Chrome won't play the title music for the same reason but does work after that.
 <br/>
 <br/>

-??????????????????????????????????????????????????????????????????????????????
 # DEPLOYMENT

-To get this code to work on your end I used this dev template:
+To get this code to work on your machine I used this dev template:

 * [Phaser 3 Template](https://github.com/ourcade/phaser3-parcel-template.git)

 Then in Visual Studio Code, open a zsh terminal and type:

     npm install kaboom

-npm run start // RUN YOUR OWN SERVER npm run build // TO MAKE A VERSION FOR THE WEB (Production files will be placed in the dist folder.
+    npm run start // RUN YOUR OWN SERVER

+    npm run build // TO MAKE A VERSION FOR THE WEB (Production files will be placed in the dist folder.
 Then upload those files to a web server.)

-I have deployed the website to my own ftp/website [here](http://liamtate.co.uk/efws/index.html) using Filezilla to transfer files.
+I have deployed the game to my own ftp/website [here](http://liamtate.co.uk/efws/index.html) using Filezilla to transfer files.
 I am happy to supply a username & password so you can check the time and date stamp.
 (I'm hesitant to deploy it to github pages because I'd have to restructure my development folders then push to this repository and I'm concerned it'll break something this close to the deadline.
-All the deployed files can be found in the /dist folder. ).
+All the deployed files can be found in the /dist folder).

 However, if I was going to deploy to GitHub pages this is how I would do it: